 System Monitoring.
 Owners must designate a “responsible” person as defined in the rules to monitor each cooling tower according to criteria in the rules.
 24 RCNY 8-04(a).

 Inspections.
-A qualified person (as described in the law and rules) must be retained to conduct compliance inspections and record the findings at least every 90 days while a cooling tower is in operation.
+A qualified person (as described in the law and rules) must be retained to conduct compliance inspections and record the findings at least every three months while a cooling tower is in operation.
 24 RCNY 8-04(b); NYC Admin.
 Code 17-194.1(e),(f).

 Cleaning.
 Cleaning must take place when needed, but at least twice per year.
 24 RCNY 8-04(d).

 Aerosol and Mist Control.
 The cooling tower must be operated to minimize the release of aerosols and mist, including through the installation of drift eliminators, and the rules specify requirements for drift loss.
 24 RCNY 8-04(e).

 Water Treatment.
 The rules include a variety of treatment requirements, including daily automatic treatment, use of a recirculating system and use of chemicals and biocides.
 24 RCNY 8-05.